KubeCluster

 Cluster manager

-The operator has a new cluster manager called dask_kubernetes.operator.KubeCluster that you can use to conveniently create and manage a Dask cluster in Python.
+The operator has a cluster manager called dask_kubernetes.operator.KubeCluster that you can use to conveniently create and manage a Dask cluster in Python.
 Then connect a Dask distributed.Client object to it directly and perform your work.

 The goal of the cluster manager is to abstract away the complexity of the Kubernetes resources and provide a clean and simple Python API to manager clusters while still getting all the benefits of the operator.